Cryozyme/office-2019-deployment/README.md

 If you want to quickly run the script without directly downloading the file, then this command will do the trick:

-Invoke-RestMethod -UseBasicParsing -Uri "https://www.github.com/Cryozyme/office-deployment/raw/main/office_deployment.ps1" | Invoke-WebExpression
+Invoke-RestMethod -UseBasicParsing -Uri "https://www.github.com/Cryozyme/office-deployment/raw/main/office_deployment.ps1" | Invoke-Expression